marto171/omnifood/README.md

 ### Omnifood features

-Never cook again!: Our subscriptions cover 365 days per year, even including major holidays.
+Never cook again!
+Our subscriptions cover 365 days per year, even including major holidays.
 Local and organic: Our cooks only use local, fresh, and organic products to prepare your meals.
 No waste: All our partners only use reusable containers to package all your meals.
 Pause anytime: Going on vacation?
 Just pause your subscription, and we refund unused days.

 ### How Omnifood works

-[Show big app images]

 **Your daily dose of health in 3 simple steps**